2012 Latvian constitutional referendum

 A constitutional referendum on the "Amendments to the Constitution of the Republic of Latvia" was held on 18 February 2012.
 Proposed amendments included Articles 4, 18, 21, 101 and 104 of the Constitution of Latvia by adding the condition about Russian as the second official language, as well as prescribing two working languages — Latvian and Russian — for self-government institutions.
 The referendum's question was "Do you support the adoption of the Draft Law "Amendments to the Constitution of the Republic of Latvia" that provides for the Russian language the status of the second official language?"
+(Vai Jūs esat par likumprojekta "Grozījumi Latvijas Republikas Satversmē" pieņemšanu, kas paredz krievu valodai noteikt otras valsts valodas statusu?)

 According to the 2011 census, Russian was the language primarily spoken at home by 37.2% of the residents, among them 60.3% in Latgale and 55.8% in Riga.
 Since 2000, Russian has been regarded as a foreign language according to the Official Language Law.